 My grandmother was a master of frugal living.
 She could pinch a penny hard enough to flatten it.
 She took saving money and cutting corners to a dangerous extreme sometimes.

 Perhaps that is why whenever I see articles on living frugally, I break out in a nervous sweat.
 After all, her methods created all sorts of havoc throughout the years.
-In this generation she could have been an instant celebrity, the star of a reality show titled " Extreme Frugal Living", or something similar.
+In this generation she could have been an instant celebrity, the star of a reality show titled Extreme Frugal Living or something similar.

-I give advance warning here: none of this is exaggerated.
+I give advance warning here: None of this is exaggerated.
 I am presenting it in a humorous format, but in truth, some of her ideas were not very funny.
 Different people have different ideals and standards, so if any of these appeal to you (and some are very practical in theory) then by all means, use them seriously.
 Do use common sense though before trying some of these at home!

-How To Score Freebies
+Grandma's Tips on How to Score Freebies

 My grandmother loved receiving free stuff.
 In fact, I think she had a closet addiction to scoring a free item or two.
 It didn't matter to her if it was new or used, useful or pointless, awesome or atrocious.
 Here are some of her top methods for acquiring freebies:

-- Prizes and Incentives--Remember when products used to come with promotional trinkets?
+- Prizes and Incentives Remember when products used to come with promotional trinkets?
 At one time, all of her dishes and towels came from laundry soap boxes.
 And she kept the toys out of cereal boxes.

-- Salvage--If someone wasn't using something, she had to have it.
+- Salvage If someone wasn't using something, she had to have it.
 Even if she didn't need it.
 No sense in letting it "go to waste".

 My grandmother had slightly different ideas about re-using items.

-- Wash and save bread wrappers. (never use them again, just save them.)
+- Wash and save bread wrappers (never use them again, just save them).

-- Wash and reuse plastic storage bags.
-Even if they had spoiled food or raw poultry in them.
+- Wash and reuse plastic storage bags, even if they had spoiled food or raw poultry in them.

 - Turn tin cans into drinking glasses to save the "good glasses".

-Now, before you start tsk tsking me and saying that "this is how some old people are", do let me say that she was like this by habit from an early age.
-The family photo album tells a lot...
+Now, before you start tsk-tsking me and saying that "this is how some old people are," do let me say that she was like this by habit from an early age.
+The family photo album tells a lot.

-Grandma had unique ways to cut back on the use of electricity, water and gas.
+Grandma had unique ways to cut back on the use of electricity, water. and gas.
 Even when she was not paying these bills herself, the rules were firm.

 - Only one lamp on after dark.